FRIBDAQ/DDASFormat/README.md

 The format library consists of the following:
 * DAQ::DDAS::DDASHit - A class which encapsulates the information emitted by a Pixie-16 digitizer.
 It contains information for a single channel only.
 * DAQ::DDAS::DDASHitUnpacker - Unpacks DDAS data recorded by NSCLDAQ into DDASHits.
-* DDASBitMasks.h - A header file contianing masks used to extract information from specific parts of XIA Pixie list-mode data.
+* DDASBitMasks.h - A header file containing masks used to extract information from specific parts of XIA Pixie list-mode data.

 ## Requirements

+The minimum software requirements are listed below.
+The code has been built and tested extensively on Debian 10 (buster) and Debian 11 (bullseye) systems at FRIB.

 * `cmake` version 3.13.4 - Required `cmake` version for building the project.
 * gcc 4.8.1 - Compiler support for the C++11 standard.